TileDB-Inc/TileDB-Vector-Search/src/include/index/README.md

                 const FeatureVector& active_partitions,
                 const FeatureVectorArray& activer_queries, size_t upper_bound);

   /**
    * Computes the active partitions and active queries for the given query.
+   * Internally applies a query of the centroids against the queries.
+This
+   * can safely be done on the centralized instance since the number of
+   * queries and the number of centroids is assumed to be modest and will fit
+   * completely into memory.
    */
   std::tuple<FeatureVector, FeatureVectorArray>
   partition_for_active(const FeatureVector& query, size_t nprobe);
 };
 ```

+## Implementation

+We seek to provide as uniform an interface as possible across different index
+classes and to reuse as much code as possible.

+* `vector_search_index` base class that provides common API

+* `flat_l2_index` derived class supporting flat search with L2 norm distance.
+Note that the distance computation is parameterized so that `flat_l2_index` can also support dot, cosine, jaccard, etc.
+* `flat_pq_index` derived class supporting flat search with L2 norm (et al) distance.
+Vectors are compressed with PQ encoding.
+* `ivf_flat_index` derived class supporting inverted index search without compression, and with parameterized distance over uncompressed vectors.
+* `ivf_pq_index` derived class supporting inverted index search with parameterized distance over PQ compressed vectors.
+* `vamana_index` derived class supporting graph-based vamana indexing and querying with parameterized distance over uncompressed vectors.
+* `vamana_pq_index` derived class supporting graph-based vamana indexing and querying with parameterized distance over PQ compressed vectors.

+The `flat` and `ivf` indexes can all support additions and deletions in the same way -- by using an auxiliary array to hold the updates.
+Queries are performed by first querying the "main" index and then filtering those results using the contents of the query applied to the updates array.
+When the updates array has grown sufficiently large, the indexes are re-indexed.

+In the non-cloud case, insertions into the `vamana` (graph-based) indexes is extrememly efficient and can be done immediately (without the use of a separate updates array).

 ### `ivf_flat_index`